How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the installment increase amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage increase as X (10) and the previous installment as Y ($1000).
+Enter 10 [X] and $1000 [Y].
 The calculator will calculate 10% of $1000.

 Step 2: Add the increase amount calculated in Step 1 to the previous installment.